chrisjbreisch/Trs80.Level1Basic/README.md

 ## What does it do?

-As I said earlier, it's an interpreter, not an emulator.
+Again, it's an interpreter, not an emulator.
 I didn't want to write something to mimic the hardware of a TRS-80.
 I'm a compiler junkie, not a hardware junkie.
 Also, that would have gotten into mimicking the TRS-80 ROM and assembly language.
 I haven't programmed in assembly language in 30+ years, and I didn't particularly enjoy it then.
 I wanted to work with more modern tools.